J-Cieplinski/hackathon/README.md

 Game is prepared to use 1280x720px resolution, if you don't have such a display feel free to edit windowWidth and windowHeight in Headers.hpp file (both values are in px).

+### Plans for the future:
+1. Add more levels
+2. Add some powerups
+3. Your ideas :)

 ### Contribution:
 If you want to contribute to our project, you are welcome :)
 Just fork this repository, do your changes, check if it works and open Pull Request.
 We will check it and probably merge ;)